San Carlos Yautepec

-San Carlos Yautepec is a town and municipality in Oaxaca in south-western Mexico.
+San Carlos Yautepec is a town and municipality in Oaxaca in southeastern Mexico and is the second largest municipality in Oaxaca, only being smaller than Santa María Chimalapa.

 It is part of the Yautepec District in the east of the Sierra Sur Region.

 The name "Yautepec" means "hill of black corn".

+Geography

-The municipality covers an area of 2491.68 km² at an altitude of 880 meters above sea level.
+The municipality covers an area of 2491.68 km2 at an altitude of 880 meters above sea level.

 The climate is hot and humid.

 Trees include pine, guanacastle and oak, with fruit-bearing trees such as mango, coconut, banana, papaya, plum, apple, peach, avocado and sapodilla.

 Wildlife include deer, rabbits, opossum, skunk, coyote, badger, wild boar, porcupine body, bobcat and raccoon.

+Demography

 As of 2005, the municipality had 2,068 households with a total population of 9,857 of whom 3,781 spoke an indigenous language, either Zapotec or Chontal of Oaxaca.

+Economy

 Economic activities include cultivation of maize, beans and wheat and raising cattle, pigs and goats.

 Hunting is practiced for self consumption.